Connecticut Divorce FAQs

 What are the legal grounds for divorce in Connecticut?

 Connecticut allows both "no-fault" and "fault-based" divorces.
-In a no-fault divorce, neither spouse blames the other for the end of their relationship.
+To file for a no-fault divorce, you'll simply claim that:

 Does Connecticut require separation before divorce?